 Hemp oil is derived from the seeds of the hemp plant.
 Hemp is a hardy and fast-growing plant regarded by many as nature’s best source of many products including fuel, fiber, construction materials and foods.
 The flowers of the cannabis plant are known to bring about some hallucination effects, but this is not the case with the fatty oils that come from the hemp seeds.
 In fact, these fatty oils have been thought to be some of the most beneficial supplements for someone to take as part of an active, healthy lifestyle.
-This is one of the many known hemp oil uses.

 Healthy Hemp Oil Uses

 Those who suffer from skin infections and conditions have used this oil to help keep these conditions at bay.
 In most cases, the oil is used as a topical treatment on dry and irritated skin as it serves as an excellent moisturizer.
 It is also used by women to treat premenstrual tension.
 This is because it possesses gamma linoleic acid, also known as Super Omega 6.

 Extensive studies have determined that many common illnesses, such as arthritis, are related due to deficiencies in some essential fatty acids, specifically Omega 3, 6 and 9.
 People past the age of 60 often have problems with their joints, and those who have used hemp oil to fight this have compared it to putting oil in your car’s engine in that the oil helps to lubricate the system.
 Though we must remind you that our products are not intended to diagnose or treat any medical ailments.

 There is no other plant known to contain the essential fatty acids required by the body than the hemp seeds from the cannabis plant.
 The EFAs are contained in a form that is easily digestible by the human body.
 Hemp oil contains the EFAs in a perfect ratio for meeting human nutritional needs.